What the Crap is a Bidet?

 - Test the bidet on a less sensitive body part.
-Place your hand over the nozzle or sprayer, and test your bidet.
+For those who are still curious and asking the question, “do you use your hand with a bidet”, this is how it is used: Place your hand over the nozzle or sprayer, and test your bidet.
 Some have a rather powerful spray, so have a towel handy just in case you misjudge the angle.

 - Give it the full-blown test when it’s convenient for you.
 Don’t try your new appliance before a big date or business presentation.
 Maybe change out of your fancy new jeans.
 Don’t expect to get things right the first time.

 The most important thing to remember is to read the directions and be patient with your new friend.